 You can also use your tongue to moisten the thread edge where you want to place through the needle eye.

-You then make a knot at the edge of the longer thread; this ensures that when you insert the needle for the first time the thread won’t pass through the clothing you want repair.
+You then make a knot at the edge of the long thread; this ensures that when you insert the needle for the first time the thread won’t pass through the clothing you want to repair.

 Now everything is ready and you can start repairing the whole on your fabric.

 You now need to grab the hole and close the area neatly in a way that if you stitch the fabric it’ll hardly show any sign of stitch.